 The section below takes a deep dive into these few points on bartending in Florida as well as touches upon some of the most frequently asked questions when it comes to serving alcohol in Florida.

 The bartending license requirement varies from state to state and even city to city across the US.
 While some places will require training or a license, others will not, and Florida is one of those latter states.

 There is no legal requirement for a bartending license to be able to serve alcohol in Florida currently.

-However, many Florida bars, restaurants, hotels, and the like are part of the Responsible Vendor Program which came about from the Florida Responsible Vendor Act.
-For an alcohol-serving institution to obtain its “responsible vendor” designation, each server needs to undergo the required training specified under the Act which takes just about two to three hours to complete.
+However, many Florida bars, restaurants, hotels, and the like are part of the Responsible Vendor Program from the Florida Responsible Vendor Act.
+For an alcohol-serving institution to obtain its “responsible vendor” designation, each server must undergo the required training specified under the Act, which takes about two to three hours to complete.